Sanjay Dutt: Controversies

+1993 Bombay bombings case

-Bombay suffered a series of serial bombings in 1993.
-Dutt was among several people associated with Bollywood who were accused of involvement.
+During the investigations of the bombings in 1993 in Mumbai, then known as Bombay, Dutt was among several people associated with Bollywood who were accused of involvement.
 It was alleged that Dutt accepted a delivery of weapons at his house from Abu Salem and co-accused Riyaz Siddiqui, who had also been implicated in relation to the Bombay blasts.
 It was claimed that the weapons formed a part of a large consignment of arms connected to the terrorists.
 Dutt, however, in his confession stated that he took only one Type-56 from the producers of his movie Sanam, for his own family protection.
 It has also been reported that Sanjay Dutt's father Sunil Dutt's political rivalry caused Sanjay Dutt's conviction.

-In April 1993, after initial reporting by Baljeet Parmar on Dutt's possession of the AK-56, he was arrested under the provisions of the Terrorist and Disruptive Activities (Prevention) Act (TADA).
+On 19 April 1993, after initial reporting by Baljeet Parmar on Dutt's possession of the AK-56, he was arrested under the provisions of the Terrorist and Disruptive Activities (Prevention) Act (TADA).
 Dutt was granted bail by the Supreme Court of India on 5 May 1993; however, on 4 July 1994 his bail was cancelled and he was re-arrested.
 On 16 October 1995 he was granted bail.
 Abdul Qayyum Abdul Karim Shaikh, who was thought to be a close aide of the terrorists' ringleader, Dawood Ibrahim, was arrested.
 Dutt had given Qayuum's name to the police when confessing to arms possession, saying that in September 1992 he had bought a pistol from Qayuum in Dubai.
 His arrest coincided with the release of his film, Khalnayak, in which he played a wanted criminal.
 The film's major success was in part due to Dutt's off-screen legal controversy.

 On 31 July 2007, Dutt was cleared of the charges relating to the Mumbai blast; however, the TADA court sentenced Dutt to six years' rigorous imprisonment under Arms act for illegal possession of weapons.
 According to The Guardian, "The actor claimed he feared for his life after the notorious 'Black Friday' bombings, which were allegedly staged by Mumbai's Muslim-dominated mafia in retaliation for deadly Hindu-Muslim clashes a few months earlier.
 But the judge rejected this defence and also refused bail."
 Dutt was returned to at the Arthur Road Jail and soon after moved to the Yerawada Central Jail in Pune.
 Dutt appealed against the sentence and was granted interim bail on 20 August 2007 until such time as the TADA court provided him with a copy of its judgement.
 On 22 October 2007 Dutt was back in jail but again applied for bail.
 On 27 November 2007, Dutt was granted bail by the Supreme Court.
 On 21 March 2013 the Supreme Court upheld the verdict but shortened the sentence to five years' imprisonment.
 Dutt was given a month to surrender before the authorities.